staticaland/dotfiles/README.md

 stow ./nvim
 ```

 This means to take everything inside the nvim folder and symlink it to the parent directory (`..`).
-The parent directory happens to be stows default location for the -t option.
+The parent directory happens to be stows default location for the `-t` option.

 # IRL dotfiles

 When I have to write `{}[]:` on a NO layout I feel like something is holding me back.
 So how does this affect my productivity?
-How many people feel the same way, and how does it affect the world?
+How many people feel the same way, and how does it affect the *world*?

 Programming syntax and CLI tools (like `vim`) are biased towards the US layout.
 It doesn't make sense to use a NO layout.
 It took me a long time to figure this out.